-So, a quick check for analysing the genuine engagement for inorganic campaigns could be to compare the proportion of traffic from Maharashtra with that of an organic campaign.
+So, a quick check for analyzing the genuine engagement for inorganic campaigns could be to compare the proportion of traffic from Maharashtra with that of an organic campaign.
 A deeper level would be to further check on Pune specifically.
-This will be the first indication that the campaign is heavy on BOTs and an advertiser is losing money without any RoI.
+This will be the first indication that the campaign is heavy on BOTs and an advertiser is losing money without any ROI.

-Some 3 years ago it was only digital native organisations and sectors like ecommerce, and since 2020, we are receiving interest from a wide spectrum of industries like BFSI, Auto, FMCG, among others.
+Some 3 years ago it was only digital native organizations and sectors like eCommerce, and since 2020, we are receiving interest from a wide spectrum of industries like BFSI, Auto, FMCG, among others.

-The recently released FICCI-EY report on M&E sector shows the Internet population spread across India which is defined as the composition of unique visitors from each of these states/clusters.
-Cross analysing this with mFilterIt’s ad-fraud rate across these states/ clusters, we see that it’s an omni-present challenge though translates into different volumes basis the internet population.
+The recently released FICCI-EY report on the M&E sector shows the Internet population spread across India which is defined as the composition of unique visitors from each of these states/clusters.
+Cross analyzing this with mFilterIt’s ad fraud rate across these states/ clusters, we see that it’s an omnipresent challenge though translates into different volumes basis the internet population.

 Whatever the ad-fraud rate is, we are already conceding that almost one-third of the engagement is not with real humans.
-While the internet population is still not evenly spread across the country and is exhibiting the same pattern of physical infrastructure development, which is skewed to larger cities, the ad-fraud (BOT) has already spread across the country without much of an uneven spread.
+While the internet population is still not evenly spread across the country and is exhibiting the same pattern of physical infrastructure development, which is skewed to larger cities, the ad fraud (BOT) has already spread across the country without much of an uneven spread.